Sourdough Discard Biscuits

-Enjoy these tangy sourdough biscuits hot out of the oven for a taste of open-range cooking of yesteryear.
+Enjoy these delicious sourdough biscuits hot out of the oven for a taste of open-range cooking of yesteryear.
 All that's missing is the cowboy, the campfire and his cast-iron skillet.

 1 cup buttermilk or milk